 Transforaminal lumbar interbody fusion

-Transforaminal lumbar interbody fusion (TLIF) is open back surgery used to treat patients with degenerative spine conditions, such as spondylolisthesis, degenerative disc disease or herniated disc in the lumbar spine (lower back).
+Transforaminal lumbar interbody fusion (TLIF) is open back surgery used to treat patients with degenerative spine conditions, such as spondylolisthesis, degenerative disc disease or a herniated disc in the lumbar (lower) spine.
 This procedure can be performed as a traditional open back fusion or a minimally invasive stabilization surgery.

 Traditional lumbar fusion versus minimally invasive lumbar stabilization

-There are two main differences between traditional transforaminal lumbar interbody fusion (TLIF) and minimally invasive TLIF surgery: the approach to the spine and the fusion of the spine.
+The primary difference between traditional transforaminal lumbar interbody fusion (TLIF) and minimally invasive TLIF surgery is the way the surgeon accesses the spine.

-All traditional open back surgery procedures like transforaminal lumbar interbody fusion are associated with a long recovery period, significant scar tissue and the risks inherent with any major surgery, including infection.
-Many patients find that the minimally invasive procedures performed by the experienced surgeons at Laser Spine Institute are an effective alternative.
-Our minimally invasive procedures offer a shorter recovery time^ and higher patient satisfaction score than traditional open back surgery.
+Traditional open back surgery procedures like transforaminal lumbar interbody fusion are associated with a long recovery period, significant scar tissue and the risks inherent with any major surgery, including infection.
+Our minimally invasive procedures offer patients a safer and effective alternative and a patient satisfaction score of 98.^